Welcome to Louis Widmer

 In response, Hawaii was the first US federal state to pass a law banning the sale of sun protection products containing the UV filters oxybenzone (benzophenone 3) and octinoxate (ethylhexyl methoxycinnamate).
 This law comes into effect on 1 January 2021.

 None of Louis Widmer’s sun care preparations contain oxybenzone (benzophenone 3) or octinoxate (ethylhexyl methoxycinnamate).
 They therefore fully comply with the Hawaiian reef bill.

 Both plastics are generally solid, artificial, non-water-soluble polymers.
 Polymers are large molecules consisting of many identical small molecules.
 They are synthetically manufactured, come in solid, liquid or gel-like form and have a multitude of uses in modern life.
 But polymers also occur entirely naturally, in the form of proteins, sugar, fat or carbohydrates, for instance.

 Microplastics are solid particles made from plastic that are smaller than 5 mm.
 They do not biologically degrade in water.

 98% of all Louis Widmer products today do not contain any solid microplastic particles.
-The aim is to remove microplastic from all products by 2021.
+We are in the process of reformulating the remaining products.